-This tour starts and ends in Mexico City with an add-on excursion to the Teotihuacan Pyramids and Mexico City’s Alameda Central Park.
-The tour is guided by local experienced naturalist, Fernando Romo, who has a science background and is an expert in this migration and Anne Simmons, who is a nature photographer and global traveler.
-This small group experience is limited to only 8 travelers and exclusively designed for the CPC community.
+This tour starts and ends in Mexico City and is guided by local experienced naturalist, Fernando Romo, who has a science background and is an expert in this migration and Anne Simmons, who is a nature photographer and a member of the CPC community.
+This small group experience is limited to only 8 travelers and exclusively designed for the Chicago Photography Classes’ community.
 Take this opportunity to immerse yourself in this wildlife wonder-of-nature while also experiencing the local culture, traditional villages and the beauty of the natural scenery it is surrounded in.

 Mexico City is the vibrant capital of Mexico and sits at an elevation of 7,000 feet – famous for its pyramids, Aztec heritage, architecture and its rich art and food scene.
-You will be staying at the beautiful City Centro by Marriott Ciudad de Mexico in the heart of the historic district.
+You will be staying at the beautiful City Centro by Marriott Hotel, a converted bank, in the heart of the historic center of Mexico City.
 The first evening, you will enjoy a “Welcome Dinner” at the historic 100-yr old Mexican restaurant, Cafe de Tacuba, where you can sample some of Mexico’s most traditional dishes and meet your fellow travelers.

 After breakfast, you will be driven four hours to the mountains above Mexico City to the El Rosario Biosphere Reserve, which sits at an elevation of 10,000 ft (nearly 2 miles above sea level) and is one of the prime locations where you can witness the monarchs wintering in huge colonies in the Oyamel fir trees.
 Along the way, Fernando will provide you with an in-depth overview of the butterfly migration and insights on the local culture and the history of the conservation efforts of the communities.
 Prior to arrival at the reserve, you will enjoy lunch at Don Gabino for some traditional local Mexican cuisine in the old mining town of Angangueo.
 The afternoon will be spent at the El Rosario Reserve, where you will begin your Monarch experience.
 Here, you will be led on horseback by guides who will control your horse (so no riding experience necessary) for a short lift to the top of the mountain and then hike to where the monarch colonies are at the time.
 You will have plenty of time to experience this one-of-a-kind destination to capture amazing images of this unique phenomenon.
 You will be staying at a traditional hotel, Rancho Cumbre Monarca in nearby Ocampo, where you will enjoy a meal prepared by this family-run inn that is known for its mole.
 Have the evening free to rest, sit by a campfire or work on your edits.